-Oceanic islands are excellent natural laboratories for the study of biodiversity, and understanding how communities assemble on islands is a test-bed for how they accumulate on larger landmasses.
+Oceanic islands are natural laboratories for the study of biodiversity, and understanding how communities assemble on islands is a test-bed for how they accumulate on larger landmasses.

 Lifou island, New Caledonia, South Pacific (2011).

-In collaboration with Dr. Ally Phillimore (University of Edinburgh) and Dr. Rampal Etienne (University of Groningen), we have developed a new modelling framework for island biogeography that combines MacArthur and Wilson’s equilibrium theory and Nee’s work on phylogenetic branching.
+In collaboration with Dr. Ally Phillimore (University of Edinburgh) and Dr. Rampal Etienne (University of Groningen), I have developed a new modelling framework for island biogeography that combines MacArthur and Wilson’s equilibrium theory and Nee’s work on phylogenetic branching.
 This work was published in 2014 in a paper entitled "The effects of island ontogeny on species diversity and phylogeny".

 Fernandina island, Galápagos archipelago (2013).